zuozhenggh/learning-library/developer-library/micronaut-oci-atp/graalvm/nativeimage.md

 ## Overview of Native Image

-[GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/) is a technology that allows performing a closed world static analysis of a Java application and turn the Java application into a native executable designed to execute on a specific target environment.
+[GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/) is a technology that allows performing a closed world static analysis of a Java application and turning the Java application into a native executable designed to execute on a specific target environment.

 Whilst building a native image can take some time, the benefits include a dramatic reduction in startup time and reduced overall memory consumption, both of which can significantly reduce the cost of running Cloud applications over time.